-1. Build an emergency fund of one month’s pay by the end of 2018.
+1. Build an emergency fund of one month’s pay by the end of the year.

 Life has a funny way of being absolutely unpredictable.
 In order to be prepared for an unexpected layoff, trip to the emergency room, or auto repair, you should have at least one month’s pay set aside in a savings account.
 If you don’t have one set up already, make it your new year’s resolution to build that savings account by the end of the year.

 To make it more manageable, divide a month’s pay by 12 and set up your budget so that you can save that amount per month.